nodejs/node-addon-api/doc/threadsafe.md

 - Different C++ data types may be passed with each call of `[Non]BlockingCall()` to match the specific data type as specified in the `CallJs` callback.

-However, this functionality comes with some **additional overhead** and situational **memory leaks**:
+Note that this functionality comes with some **additional overhead** and situational **memory leaks**:
-- The API acts as a "middle-man" between the underlying `napi_threadsafe_function`, and dynamically constructs a wrapper for your callback on the heap for every call to `[Non]BlockingCall()`.
+- The API acts as a "broker" between the underlying `napi_threadsafe_function`, and dynamically constructs a wrapper for your callback on the heap for every call to `[Non]BlockingCall()`.
-- In acting in this "middle-man" fashion, the API will call the underlying "make call" N-API method on this packaged item.
+- In acting in this "broker" fashion, the API will call the underlying "make call" N-API method on this packaged item.
 If the API has determined the thread-safe function is no longer accessible (eg. all threads have released yet there are still items on the queue), **the callback passed to